 Like The Children’s Hospital Thrift Shop, a small volunteer-run thrift store that donates all profits to the Children’s Hospital Los Angeles.
 They accept donations of small furniture and living room sets as well as working appliances.

 If you have larger items of furniture to donate you can contact the thrift shop directly to arrange the delivery or pick up.

 Looking to clear out your home office or another workspace?
 Check out LA Shares, a nonprofit material reuse program.

 They accept office furniture donated from individuals and the wider business community, then redistribute items free-of-charge to schools around L.A.
 Their main storage units are located in Wilmington and Griffith Park.

 You can make pick-up arrangements for donations of office furniture and equipment, along with computer systems and printers.

 Drop-offs can be made by appointment only by emailing email@example.com or calling (213) 485-1097.

 Also, known to regulars as “the best-kept secret in town,” they donate 96% of store proceeds to prevention, treatment, and advocacy programs.
-The stores accept furniture donations and offer a free pick up service for items too large for donors to bring themselves.
+The stores accept furniture donations and offer a free pick-up service for items too large for donors to bring themselves.

 Drop-off furniture donations in Los Angeles are welcome at L.A.
 ROAD during regular business hours.
 Or you can schedule a complimentary pickup – within a two-mile radius.
 Pickups beyond two miles are also available for a fee.
-The organization passes donations on to local homeless shelters, youth centers, community gardens, refugee initiatives and more.
+The organization passes donations on to local homeless shelters, youth centers, community gardens, refugee initiatives, and more.